Joe Blanchard

-Joseph Edgar Blanchard (December 7, 1928 – March 22, 2012) was an American football player, professional wrestler and promoter.
-His son is original Four Horseman member Tully Blanchard and his granddaughter is former Impact Champion Tessa Blanchard.
+Joseph Edgar Blanchard (December 7, 1928 – March 22, 2012) was an American football player, professional wrestler, and professional wrestling promoter.
+From 1978 to 1985, he operated the Southwest Championship Wrestling promotion in San Antonio, Texas.

+Blanchard's son is original Four Horseman member Tully Blanchard and his granddaughter is former TNA World Champion Tessa Blanchard.

 Gridiron football career

-Blanchard graduated from Kansas State University in Manhattan, KS where he played football and was a star for the college wrestling team and won the Big 7 Conference wrestling tournament in 1950.
+Blanchard graduated from Kansas State University where he played football and was a star for the college wrestling team and won the Big 7 Conference wrestling tournament in 1950.

-He played his first three seasons of professional football with the Edmonton Eskimos in the Canadian Football League, eventually playing in the 1952 Grey Cup, a 21–11 loss to the Toronto Argonauts.
+Blanchard played his first three seasons of professional football with the Edmonton Eskimos in the Canadian Football League, eventually playing in the 1952 Grey Cup, a 21–11 loss to the Toronto Argonauts.
 His teammates included future pro wrestling stars Gene Kiniski and Wilbur Snyder, along with Ted Tully.

 His last football season was with the Calgary Stampeders in 1954.

 Professional wrestling career

-In 1953, Blanchard made his debut in pro wrestling in Calgary for Stampede Wrestling.
+In 1953, Blanchard made his debut in professional wrestling in Calgary for Stampede Wrestling.
 Within all the territories he wrestled, he had the most success in Hawaii for 50th State Big Time Wrestling (twice winning the NWA Hawaii Tag Team Championship with Lord James Blears) and in Texas for NWA Big Time Wrestling (twice winning the NWA Texas Heavyweight Championship).

-In 1978, Blanchard founded Southwest Championship Wrestling (SCW) in San Antonio, where he retired from active competition later that year after 25 years.
-He returned to the ring in December 1984 for one last match losing to Jonathan Boyd.
-Blanchard ran the promotion until selling it to Fred Behrend in April 1985, changing its name to Texas All-Star Wrestling (TAW).
-In 1989, he joined the American Wrestling Association (AWA), replacing Stanley Blackburn as President of the company.
+In 1978, Blanchard founded Southwest Championship Wrestling (SCW) in San Antonio, Texas, where he retired from active competition later that year after 25 years.
+He returned to the ring in December 1984 for one final match, losing to Jonathan Boyd.
+Blanchard ran the promotion until April 1985 when he sold it to Fred Behrend (who changed its name to Texas All-Star Wrestling).

+In 1989, Blanchard joined the American Wrestling Association (AWA), replacing Stanley Blackburn as its figurehead president.
 He would remain with the promotion until its closure in 1991.

-Blanchard is also known for training Dusty Rhodes, King Curtis Iaukea, and his son, Tully Blanchard.
+Blanchard trained Dusty Rhodes, King Curtis Iaukea, and his son, Tully Blanchard.